mongodb/docs-c/source/docs-libmongoc/guides/bulk.rst

 We can now start inserting documents to the bulk operation.
 These will be buffered until we execute the operation.

-The bulk operation will coalesce insertions as a single batch for each consecutive call to :symbol:`mongoc_bulk_operation_insert()`.
+The bulk operation will coalesce insertions as a single batch for each consecutive call to :ref:`mongoc_bulk_operation_insert()`.
 This creates a pipelined effect when possible.

-To execute the bulk operation and receive the result we call :symbol:`mongoc_bulk_operation_execute()`.
+To execute the bulk operation and receive the result we call :ref:`mongoc_bulk_operation_execute()`.

 .. literalinclude:: ../examples/bulk/bulk1.c
    :language: c